writememe/uplift-your-banking/README.md

 A Python toolkit to manage your budgeting and tracking of your [Up Bank accounts](https://up.com.au/).

-This is built on the good work of [@jcwillox](https://github.com/jcwillox) who did the hard work with created the [up-bank-api client](https://github.com/jcwillox/up-bank-api)
+This is built on the work of [@jcwillox](https://github.com/jcwillox) who did the hard yards with creating the [up-bank-api client](https://github.com/jcwillox/up-bank-api)

 You can use this toolkit to track your tagged transactions, perform budget variance analysis and perform spend analysis over different time periods.